 Much is made of a candidate’s vote margin over their opponent without the general public knowing it.
 In fact, it’s often used by state legislatures to determine the political boundaries for the following ten years.
 The so-called “re-districting” is usually based on whether districts can be drawn that are safe for both political parties.
 It’s not surprising that incumbents like “safe” districts.
-As mentioned in a previous newsletter, incumbents win about 85
+As mentioned in a previous newsletter, incumbents win about 85percent of the time.

 The major political parties like to create safe districts.
 Both political consultants and legislators tend to use a standard of 45-55 % as a guide to whether a district is competitive or safe.
 Hence a ten percent window for candidates to consider.

 Using the results of previous elections, any district where the winner received more than 55 percent in a general election is therefore considered safe.
 Likewise, any district where winners receive less than 55 percent is considered competitive.
 Anything less than 45 percent is usually considered a lost cause for either major party.
 These benchmarks can play a critical role in determining campaign budgets, the quality of interested candidates and the building of a campaign organization.
 The same yardstick can be applied to safe districts during the primary election.